Culture & Coast in Myanmar

 - Ngapali Beach: 3 nights at Yoma Cherry Lodge (Ngapali)

-Note: If your travel dates are fallen during X’s Mas and New Year, our tour price will be changed with the prior notice.
+Note: If your travel dates are fallen during water festival (12-22 April), or in December, and in January, our tour price will be changed without the prior notice.
+Please contact us before you book.
 If you have any more question please contact us this email (firstname.lastname@example.org).

 You are suggested to carry slipper and something to protect from the sun and the dusts.